The Golden Arrow (1936 film): Production

-Although audience reaction to the film, originally titled Cream Princess, at a preview in Long Beach, California was dismal, Warner Bros. rushed it into release to capitalize on the Academy Award leading lady Bette Davis recently had won for Dangerous.
+Although audience reaction to the film, originally titled Cream Princess, at a preview in Long Beach, California, was dismal, Warner Bros.
+Pictures rushed it into release to capitalize on leading lady Bette Davis' Academy Award-fanned fame for 1935's Dangerous.

 The actress was upset with the publicity for the film, which she thought was ridiculous, and included mention of her Oscar win.
 "This film was the beginning of the end, temporarily, of my contract with Warner Bros.," she later recalled.
 "I was actually insulted to have to appear in such a cheap, nothing story as The Golden Arrow after Of Human Bondage, The Petrified Forest, and Bordertown."

 Critical reception

 In his review in The New York Times, Frank S. Nugent observed, "With this and that device, with a deal of patterned dialogue and the transparent air of a man who recognizes the unimportance of what he has to say and yet prides himself on telling it so well that you will not mind, The Golden Arrow drifts rather pleasantly across the screen.
 It derives most of its slight strength as entertainment from the saucy performance of Miss Davis and the harried, but good-natured, expression of Mr. Brent."

 Time described the film as "a minor comedy" and added "Although Miss Davis still can make her eyes pop and her lips droop, The Golden Arrow proves nothing more than that she is adept at nonchalance."